Welcome to St Luke’s

 Get to know St Luke’s Mt Albert

-We’ve been a focus for ministry and worship in the Anglican tradition in the Mt Albert community for more than 145 years.
+We’ve been a focus for ministry and worship in the Anglican tradition in the Mt Albert community for over 150 years.
 Over the years, the Kingsland and Pt Chevalier communities have become included in our parish.
 The emphasis of our life together has been to welcome and value people of diverse ages, backgrounds and interests.
 We’ve also long been involved in supporting those on the margins of our society and our church, including ongoing advocacy for the full inclusion of sexual and gender minorities.

 St Luke’s stands in the sacramental tradition of the Anglican church, with a broad and inclusive approach to Christian values and theology.
 We believe the Bible is inspired by God and that it reveals Christ to us, and also that we have a responsibility to read it thoughtfully, supported by the best critical scholarship.
 We trust that everyone’s relationship to God is evolving, and is to be respected and nurtured.
 We aspire to being a safe place where anyone can ask questions and be honest about what’s important to them.